Design Decision: Provisioning Model for Image Management

 Recommended mode: PVS preferred

-For environments that require frequent changes (multiple image changes every week), PVS might offer a more flexible, out of the box solution.
-There are more factors involved in this decision - for example how long does it take to update images using MCS in your environment and how many storage repository replications are required, but as a general rule, you can expect PVS to be more flexible image management solution.
+For environments that require frequent changes (multiple images changes every week), PVS might offer a more flexible, out of the box solution.
+There are more factors involved in this decision - for example how long does it take to update images using MCS in your environment and how many storage repository replications are required, but generally, you can expect PVS to be the more flexible image management solution.

 Recommended mode: PVS preferred

-When scale is a potential decision factor is if you are designing very small and simplistic environment - unless there are some other factors involved (such as provisioning to physical machines), MCS is preferred method for smaller environments (tens of machines).
+When scale is a potential decision factor is if you are designing a small and simplistic environment - unless there are some other factors involved (such as provisioning to physical machines), MCS is the preferred method for smaller environments (tens of machines).

 Recommended mode: MCS for smaller environments, PVS/MCS for larger environments